brighthive/nginx-letsencrypt-docker-template/README.md

 }
 ```

+Important to note these must reference the correct values or nginx will fail to run and you won't be able to get SSL working.

 ### Setting Up App Configuration

 Note that in the last line of `data/nginx-conf/nginx.conf` there is a directive to include other configuration files located in `/etc/nginx/conf.d`.
 Inside the container, the directory `data/nginx` will be bound to that location.
 By default, there is a file named `app.conf` located in this directory.
 This configuration will be the most heavily modified.